keithalpichi/keithalpichi.github.io/src/data/articles/2019-08-03-aws-quick-start.md

 ### AWS Console Usage Suggestions
 - great for beginners to get a feel for how AWS looks and feels
 - great for visually interacting with AWS
-- great for testing out services through a step-by-step user interace
+- great for testing out services through a step-by-step user interface
-- great for performing administrative tasks like those you can only perform within the Console
+- great for performing administrative tasks such as those you can only perform within the Console
 - not so great for automating tasks since operations are performed manually

 ### AWS CLI Usage Suggestions